Sathyaish/Auth0/Article/job-79972-edited.md

-From this point onwards, at the server, an authorization filter filters every request before it reaches any servlet or endpoint other than the /login [Kaci’s note: Check to confirm that you need the slash here before “login.”] endpoint.
+From this point onwards, at the server, an authorization filter filters every request before it reaches any servlet or endpoint other than the `/login` endpoint.